 Citrix ADC MPX FIPS certified appliances

-The Citrix ADC MPX 8900 FIPS and MPX 15000-50G FIPS certified appliances have been tested by a third party laboratory for the security requirements of FIPS 140-2 Level-2 and is in the formal review process by NIST.
+The Citrix ADC MPX 8900 FIPS and MPX 15000-50G FIPS certified appliances Cert #4043 have been tested by a third party laboratory for the security requirements of FIPS 140-2 Level-2.
 More information about the FIPS 140-2 standard and validation program is available on the National Institute of Standards and Technology (NIST) and the Canadian Center for Cyber Security (CCCS) Cryptographic Module Validation Program (CMVP) website at https://csrc.nist.gov/projects/cryptographic-module-validation-program.

 Ciphers supported on MPX 8900 FIPS and MPX 15000-50G FIPS certified appliances